jvelilla/MicroserviceApp/README.md

 1. Download and Install Node.js
 2. Clone or Download this project.
 3. Install the required modules for Node.js webapp
-  1. express
+  a. express
-  2. body-parser
+  b. body-parser
-  3. winston
+  c. winston
-  4. zmq
+  d. zmq
-  5. mongodb
+  e. mongodb
-  Go to the directory where you have download this project and do the following steps
+  Go to the directory where you have download this project and do the following steps.

    ```
    $>cd webapp
    $>npm install express